Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Pasco County Regional Water System’s primary water source is groundwater from several deep wells, located throughout Pasco County.
 The groundwater comes from porous, water-bearing underground geologic layers of sand, gravel, or rock that have the capability to produce water.
 These water-producing layers are called aquifers.
 The Alafia River, Hillsborough River, C.W.
 Bill Young Regional Reservoir, and the Tampa Bypass Canal are the primary sources for the regional surface water supply.
 Hillsborough Bay is the primary source of seawater for the regional desalinated supply.

 Call Pasco County Utilities Customer Information and Services at (727) 847-8131 during business hours or (727) 847-8144 during non-business hours to report any water quality issues.

 Hydrants are sometimes opened in order to “flush” water from utility lines.
-This is typically done in order to maintain the highest standards of drinking water quality for our citizens.
-Water that has remained in the pipes too long may begin to pick up off-tastes, odors, or discoloration.
-In addition, the gradual breakdown or loss of the disinfecting agent from the water can eventually require that the water be flushed from the system in order to maintain its safety for consumption.
+This is typically done in order to maintain the highest standard of drinking water quality for our citizens.
+Water that has remained in the pipes for an extended period of time may begin to degrade in water quality.
+In addition, the gradual breakdown or loss of the disinfecting agent from the water can eventually require that the water be flushed from the system in order to maintain regulatory required standards.

 Pasco County Utilities constantly monitors water quality to comply with Federal and State safe drinking water standards.
 Water is tested on a daily basis.
-Random samplings are taken throughout the County and brought to our Environmental Laboratory.
+Samples are collected throughout the County and brought to our Environmental Laboratory.
 Pasco County Utilities' water meets or exceeds all Federal standards for safe drinking water.